Steyr Arms: World War I

-The company introduced the world's first machine pistol, the Steyr Repetierpistole M1912/P16, during World War I; it was a machine pistol version of the Steyr M1912 pistol, and was manufactured as product model Repetierpistole M1912/P16.
+The company introduced the world's first machine pistol, the Anschlagpistole M.12, during World War I; it was a machine pistol version of the Steyr M1912 pistol, and was manufactured as product model Anschlagspistole M.12.
 It used a 16-round fixed magazine loaded via 8 round stripper clips, a detachable shoulder stock and a rather large exposed semi-auto/full-auto selector switch on the right side of the frame above the trigger (down = semi & up = full).
 It fired the 9×23mm Steyr cartridge, with a full-auto rate-of-fire of about 800 to 1,000 rounds per minute (RPM).
 It weighed about 2.6 pounds.
 Introduced in 1916, it is considered one of the world's first full-auto capable pistols.
-Only 960 M1912/P16 were made.
+Only about 300 Anschlagspistole M.12 were made.

 Aftermath of World War I

 After the war, weapons production in Steyr was all but entirely prohibited according to the 1919 Treaty of Saint-Germain, and the company faced bankruptcy.
 To survive, the ŒWG converted their machinery to concentrate on producing Steyr automobiles under chief designers Hans Ledwinka and Ferdinand Porsche, as well as bicycles (colloquially called Waffenräder (weapon bicycles)).
 In 1926 the company changed its name to Steyr-Werke, in 1934 to Steyr Daimler Puch.
 The production of Steyr Daimler Puch weapons continued in cooperation with Patronenfabrik Solothurn AG at Zuchwil in neutral Switzerland.